 Figure 4: CT Images (labelled 1-3) post-EBUS showing subcutaneous emphysema (1) and air in the mediastinal space behind the posterior wall of the trachea (2) and around the heart (3).
 Key: T = Trachea, O = oesophagus, A = Air in the mediastinum S = Subcutaneous emphysema

 The patient was admitted to a respiratory ward.
-They were haemodynamically stable and treated with prophylactic antibiotics for mediastinitis.
+They were She was haemodynamically stable and treated with prophylactic antibiotics for mediastinitis.
 The subcutaneous emphysema improved with conservative management and the patient was discharged 3 days post-EBUS.
-They returned after 9 days for the repeat EBUS which was tolerated well.
+They She returned after 9 days for the repeat EBUS which was tolerated well.

 The tuberculosis sample returned positive for acid-fast bacilli staining and the patient was referred to the tuberculosis clinic.
-The final diagnosis was necrotising granuloma with isolated tuberculosis, with no evidence of malignancy.
+The final diagnosis was necrotising granuloma with isolated tuberculosis, with and no evidence of malignancy.